satishdotpatel/satishdotpatel.github.io/_posts/2020-11-08-build-openstack-cloud-using-openstack-ansible.markdown

 I'm going to show you how to build openstack cloud using openstack-ansible and in later i will show you how to scale it for production workload.
 I am using Openstack-Ansible deployment tool to deploy production grade openstack.

-For simplicity i am going to use following components:
+For simplicity i am going to use 2 node deployment with limited components like keystone/nova/neutron/glance:

-- 1 x Controller
+- 1 x Controller (aka Infra node)
 - 1 x Compute
-- LinuxBridge for network (vlan provider)
+- Operating system CentOS 8.2.2004

 ## Prepare Controller Node